paulpierce34/AMSI-Bypass/README.md

 # AMSI-Bypass
 This repository will contain powershell scripts that can be used to bypass AMSI protection on Windows hosts

+(All current techniques are modified versions of Matt Graeber's methods from back in 2016 that are now heavily signatured)

 BEFORE: